Cruising Lake Champlain

 We passed Fort Ticonderoga to the west with the Adirondacks in the background.
 To be honest the fort didn’t look that foreboding through binoculars.
 It was hard to imagine the tug of war between the Brits and U.S. fighting to dominate the fortress.
 During our Revolutionary War with the British, Ethan Allen and Benedict Arnold surprised the British holding Fort Ticonderoga and forced them to surrender.

-The Little City
+The Little City of Vergennes

 Our first stop was Vergennes, 50 mile north on the Vermont side of the lake so we turned into Otter Creek.
 We rounded the last bend opening into a protected harbor with an impressive waterfall.
 Since the town docks were full we anchored with other boats in front of the falls.
 As the sun went down lights on the falls lit up creating a magical setting.